 Former members of BIEN's Executive Committee:

-To date, BIEN has recognised twenty national basic income networks.
-The latest national networks to become officially recognised BIEN affiliates are the Slovenian, Finnish, and Belgian networks (September 2012).
+To date BIEN recognized twenty-three national basic income network.
+The latest national networks to be officially recognized BIEN affiliates are the Portuguese, French and Norwegian network (June 2014).

 ARGENTINA: Red Argentina de Ingreso Ciudadano